csnj/hasher/README.md

 * Low memory usage: reads each file one block at a time

-* Reads each file only once while running multiple hashing algorithms
+* Reads each file only once while running multiple algorithms, including MD5, SHA1, SHA256, SHA512, byte histogram, Shannon entropy

 * Uses worker threads to do multiple files at once